MariusWilsch/claude-tts-output/current.md

-# Second Test - Checking Rendering
+# Testing Build Polling Feature

-This is another test to verify the GitHub Pages rendering behavior.
+This test verifies that the TTS utility script now waits for GitHub Pages to finish building before returning the URL.

-## Update Time
+## Test Details

-Current timestamp: 2025-11-14 13:17:00
+**Timestamp:** 2025-11-14 13:20:00

+**What's New:**
+- Script polls GitHub Pages build status
+- Waits up to 120 seconds for completion
+- Returns URL only when content is ready

-## Content
+## Expected Behavior

-This markdown file does NOT have YAML front matter.
-We're testing whether GitHub Pages will render it as HTML or serve it as raw markdown.
+You should see status updates like:
+- "Waiting for GitHub Pages build..."
+- "Status: building (5s elapsed)"
+- "✓ Build completed successfully!"

-## What We're Learning
+## Verification

-- Does Jekyll require explicit YAML front matter?
-- Can we rely on automatic processing?
-- Or do we need to prepend `---` blocks ourselves?
+If you're reading this immediately after running the script, the polling feature is working correctly!

 ---

-*Second test iteration*
+*Build polling test*